Information Resources for Violence, Trauma, and Abuse

 Rural Health Research Center Publications on Emergency Medical Services and Trauma

-Lists policy briefs, working papers, journal articles, and other publications on emergency medical services and trauma in rural areas published by federally-funded Rural Health Research Centers.
-Includes links to upcoming and archived webinars on the topic and other related projects.
-Product of the Rural Health Research Gateway funded by a cooperative agreement through HRSA's Federal Office of Rural Health Policy.
+Lists policy briefs, working papers, journal articles, and other publications on emergency medical services (EMS) and trauma in rural areas published by federally-funded Rural Health Research Centers.
+Includes links to upcoming and archived webinars on the topic and other related research projects.

 Sponsor: Federal Office of Rural Health Policy (FORHP)